Feature

 Football writer Tom Hancock assesses the state of play as the race for places in European competition next season intensifies.

-As the 2024/25 Premier League campaign reaches its business end, eight clubs - from third place to tenth - are now separated by just nine points in the race for European qualification.
+As the 2024/25 Premier League campaign reaches its business end, eight clubs - from fourth place to 11th - are now separated by just eight points in the race for European qualification.

 Two-time European champions Nottingham Forest sit third and are on course to return to the UEFA Champions League for the first time since 1980, and AFC Bournemouth could qualify for Europe for the very first time.

-Brighton & Hove Albion have their sights set on Champions League football for the first time in their history, while Manchester City have work to do if they’re to avoid missing out after 13 consecutive seasons in UEFA’s top club competition.
+Brighton & Hove Albion have their sights set on making their debut in the Champions League, while Manchester City have work to do if they’re to avoid missing out after 13 consecutive seasons in UEFA’s top club competition.

 Race for Europe